aliireza/ddio-bench/experiments/README.md

 - `cores-vs-ways`: Compares the performance of DDIO while tuning DDIO ways and using different number of cores.

+- `freq`: Compares the performance of DDIO while changing the uncore frequency.

 - `others`: Contains information for reproducing other experiments done in our paper.

 **Before running any experiment, you should define variables in `includes/Makefile.includes` according to your testbed.**